katylouise/RockPaperScissorsCSharp/README.md

 # RockPaperScissors

-A simple version of Rock Paper Scissors written in C Sharp.
-It is a game to be played against the computer in the terminal.
-The game logic is tested using NUnit.
+A simple console version of the classic Rock Paper Scissors game written in C Sharp and tested using UNit.
+A player can make their choice and play against a computer component as many times as they like!